 You can audit a course for free or pay a certification fee to gain a certificate of completion which is a great way to enhance your CV and LinkedIn profile (Coursera certificates are directly shareable to LinkedIn).

-Udemy.com offers over 100,000 courses on a wide range of topics including business and entrepreneurship, technology, the arts, language, music, health, and fitness.
+Udemy.com was established in 2010 and offers over a 100,000 courses on a wide range of topics including business and entrepreneurship, technology, the arts, language, music, health, and fitness.
 While you can learn job related skills via the Udemy online learning platform, it also offers a lot of hobby courses you might take for personal interest rather than helping to enhance your CV.

 Udemy can be a good option for those looking for general learning.
 For instance, if you’re looking for introductory courses or hobby courses, it can be a great option.
 But since Udemy courses don’t publish as many professional courses as Edx and Coursera do, it’s probably not the best choice if you’re looking for online learning to boost your career.